Cloodot

 When a user requests an action, skills execute through this flow:

-• Agent extracts relevant data from conversation context
+• The agent extracts relevant data from conversation context.

-• Platform executes the skill with extracted parameters
+• The platform executes the skill with the extracted parameters.

 • User Request: User explicitly asks for an action ("book a meeting", "check inventory")